nikhilgautam96/Javascript/Notes/[1]_Intermediate_js/[5]_Asynchronous_JS/_1_Promises.md

             3. `Rejected state` : gives a notion of ERROR.
     2. `Value`
         - when status of the promise is pending, the value property is `undefined`.
-        - The moment promise is resolved(status --> fulfilled/rejected), the value property is updated from undefined to the new value (this value we can consider as the `returned value / resolved value`).
+        - The moment promise is resolved(status --> fulfilled/rejected), the value property is updated from undefined to the new value (this value, we can consider as the `returned value / resolved value`).
         - so the value property acts as a placeholder till the time promise finishes.
     3. `onFullfillment`
         - This is an array, which contains functions(can be multiple as well) that we attach to our promise object.